At any one time Hunter Wetlands Centre is engaged in many projects.

 Foxes, cats and dogs can no longer simply walk or swim into our wildlife sanctuary.
 The good news is we are already seeing more evidence of bandicoots, two pairs of Black Swans successfully raised their fox-prone cygnets, and we are successfully eradicating foxes living in the sanctuary.

 The fence was officially launched on Thursday 14 December 2017.

 HUNTER WETLANDS CENTRE NURSERY

-Our nursery specialises in local providence native plant species raging from canopy trees to understory trees, shrubs, grasses, and water and wetland plants.
+Our nursery specialises in local providence Australian native plants species ranging from canopy trees to understory trees, shrubs, grasses and water/wetland plants.

-The Hunter Wetlands Centre Nursery has a nursery specific environmental management system (EMS) which defines the best practice and procedures we implement to manage the potential impacts of our work activities on the environment.
-The Nursery Manager with the support of the Hunter Wetlands Centre CEO is responsible for the maintenance of the EMS.
+The Hunter Wetlands Centre Australia has a specific environmental management system (EMS) which defines the best practice and procedures.
+We manage the potential impact of our activities on the environment by channeling the watering system water through a water course full of native grasses to leach out any contaminates like proteins, harmful nutrients and other chemicals that are caused by the use of fertilizers.
+The Nursery Manager and Hunter Wetlands CEO are responsible for the maintenance of the EMS.

 We have a wide range of native plants in stock, from tube stock to 20 cm pots.
 We are equipped to supply large commercial orders for projects but also welcome smaller orders of around 40 plants.
 For special orders, the lead time from collecting the required seed to when the plants are ready to be planted is approx 6 months.

 A selection of plants is available for sale at the Visitors Centre.